John von Neumann: Functional analysis

-Von Neumann was the first person to axiomatically define an abstract Hilbert space whereas it was previously defined as the Lp space.
+Von Neumann was the first to axiomatically define an abstract Hilbert space.
 He defined it as a complex vector space with a Hermitian scalar product, with the corresponding norm being both separable and complete.
-In the same papers he also defined several other abstract inequalities such as the Cauchy–Schwarz inequality that were previously only defined for Euclidean spaces.
-He continued with the development of the spectral theory of operators in Hilbert space in 3 seminal papers between 1929 and 1932.
-This work cumulated in his Mathematical Foundations of Quantum Mechanics which among two other books by Stone and Banach in the same year were the first monographs on Hilbert space theory.
-Previous work by others showed that a theory of weak topologies could not be obtained by using sequences, and von Neumann was the first to outline a program of how to overcome the difficulties, which resulted in him defining locally convex spaces and topological vector spaces for the first time.
+In the same papers he also proved the general form of the Cauchy–Schwarz inequality that had previously been known only in specific examples.
+He continued with the development of the spectral theory of operators in Hilbert space in three seminal papers between 1929 and 1932.
+This work cumulated in his Mathematical Foundations of Quantum Mechanics which alongside two other books by Stone and Banach in the same year were the first monographs on Hilbert space theory.
+Previous work by others showed that a theory of weak topologies could not be obtained by using sequences.
+Von Neumann was the first to outline a program of how to overcome the difficulties, which resulted in him defining locally convex spaces and topological vector spaces for the first time.
 In addition several other topological properties he defined at the time (he was among the first mathematicians to apply new topological ideas from Hausdorff from Euclidean to Hilbert spaces) such as boundness and total boundness are still used today.
 For twenty years von Neumann was considered the 'undisputed master' of this area.
 These developments were primarily prompted by needs in quantum mechanics where von Neumann realized the need to extend the spectral theory of Hermitian operators from the bounded to the unbounded case.
 Other major achievements in these papers include a complete elucidation of spectral theory for normal operators, the first abstract presentation of the trace of a positive operator, a generalisation of Riesz's presentation of Hilbert's spectral theorems at the time, and the discovery of Hermitian operators in a Hilbert space, as distinct from self-adjoint operators, which enabled him to give a description of all Hermitian operators which extend a given Hermitian operator.
-In addition he wrote a paper detailing how the usage of infinite matrices, common at the time in spectral theory, was inadequate as a representation for Hermitian operators.
+He wrote a paper detailing how the usage of infinite matrices, common at the time in spectral theory, was inadequate as a representation for Hermitian operators.
 His work on operator theory lead to his most profound invention in pure mathematics, the study of von Neumann algebras and in general of operator algebras.